 Labyrinth Tiling from Quasiperiodic Octonacci Chains

-Snapshot 2: aperiodic order for tiling with and maximum available ratio ()
+Snapshot 2: aperiodic order for Octonacci-Pell sequence with labyrinth tiling, and maximum available ratio ()

-Snapshot 3: aperiodic order for tiling with and intermediate value ratio ()
+Snapshot 3: aperiodic order for Fibonacci sequence with square tiling, and intermediate value ratio ()

 U. Grimm and M. Schreiber, "Energy Spectra and Eigenstates of Quasiperiodic Tight-Binding Hamiltonians," in Quasicrystals: Structure and Physical Properties (H.-R. Trebin, ed.), Weinheim, Germany: Wiley-VCH, 2003 pp. 210–235. arxiv.org/abs/cond-mat/0212140.